-In terms of college education, Jackson is nearly on par with the US average for all cities of 21.84%: 17.16% of adults 25 and older in Jackson have a bachelor's degree or advanced degree.
+The education level of Jackson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.16% of adults 25 and older in Jackson have a college degree.

 The per capita income in Jackson in 2018 was $19,986, which is low income relative to Michigan and the nation.
 This equates to an annual income of $79,944 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.

 Jackson is an extremely ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jackson include German, English, Irish, Polish, and Italian.